javierriveracastro/betteroll-swade/docs/Global-Actions.md

 ## API

 You can define global actions within a module.
-This let the user activate your module and have all **Global Actions** you defined turned on.
+This let the user activate your module and have all the **Global Actions** you defined turned on.

 You need to load a script in your module.
 It's recommended to use `Hooks once ready`.